-From fintech to logistic, from education to healthcare, hundreds of digital products out there have been developed based on research results done by Think 360 studio.
+From fintech to logistics, from education to healthcare, hundreds of digital products out there have been developed based on research results done by Think 360 studio.

 Let us help you build awesome digital products!
 You can hire our UX Researchers for shorter projects, or on a subscription basis, together with or without a UX Designer.
 We also conduct UX research training, where we educate your team can learn the basics of gather in user insights, in only a couple of 5 days research sprint.